Adjustment of Status for Family-Based Green Cards: Who Qualifies, What Counts as Entry, and Where Cases Get Stuck

 For many applicants, the cleanest path is a documented entry with a visa or another recognized status.
 A person who entered on a B-1/B-2 visa, F-1 visa, H-4 visa, or similar category and was inspected at a port of entry will usually have a stronger foundation for AOS than someone who entered without inspection.
 The overstay that came later may still matter, but the entry itself can satisfy the threshold requirement.

 Evidence is everything here.
 A passport with an admission stamp helps.
-So does an electronic I-94, old travel records, CBP history, airline records, copies of visa pages, or other records showing procedural regularity at the time of entry.
-When official records are incomplete, declarations and secondary evidence may still be useful, but the goal is always to anchor the story to reliable documents whenever possible.
+So does an electronic I-94, CBP history, copies of visa pages, or other records showing that you were properly admitted to the U.S. When official records are incomplete, declarations and secondary evidence may still be useful, but the goal is always to anchor the story to reliable documents whenever possible.

 There are also hard-stop problems.
-Entering with a fake green card is not the same thing as a lawful admission.
-A false claim to U.S. citizenship can create one of the most serious inadmissibility issues in immigration law, and it is often far worse than a simple overstay.
-People mix those concepts together all the time.
-They should not.
-A rough immigration history is one thing.
-A false U.S. citizenship claim can be case-defining.
+Entering with a fake Green Card is fraud and does not count as a lawful admission.
+A false claim to U.S. citizenship can create one of the most serious inadmissibility issues in immigration law, and it is often far worse than overstaying your visa.

-Special categories make this area even more nuanced.
+Special visa categories make this area even more nuanced.
 TPS-related travel has evolved.
-Travel and reentry on TPS documentation can change the analysis in some cases, but it is a mistake to assume all TPS travel fixes prior entry problems the same way in every posture.
-U nonimmigrant cases also require careful screening because the grant of U status and the concept of admission do not always line up the way people expect.
+Travel and reentry on TPS documentation can change the analysis in some cases, but it is a mistake to assume all TPS travel fixes prior entry problems the same way in every case.

 Admission Is a Legal Term, Not Just a Border Crossing